Connecting to your PlanetScale for Postgres database

 sslnegotiation=direct | Optional | Enables direct SSL negotiation for better performance. |

-We do not recommend connecting to your application using the default role, as you will need to take some downtime if you ever have to rotate your password.
+You should not connect to your database from application servers with the default role, as you will need to take some downtime if you ever have to rotate your password.

 Resetting the default password